Tvrtk0/dotfiles/README.md

 ### Using GNU Stow

 GNU Stow is a symlink farm manager that simplifies the process of managing dotfiles.
-Follow these steps to set up the dotfiles using GNU Stow:
+Follow these steps to set up the dotfiles on your machine:

 - Clone the repository:
 ``` zsh